locadz/doc/sphinx-doc/source/index.rst

 The first time a mobile developer integrates the advertising platform into his app.
 Usually the developer will go with the dominant global solution providers like Google AdMob or Apple iAd.
-These global solution providers servers advertisements in major markets, but they may not pay you as much as you expected.
+These global solution providers serves advertisements in major markets, but they may not pay you as much as you expected.

 And there are domestic niche market players who pay 2 to 5 times more than the global providers do.
 But the problem is, if an end user is outside the service area, its traffic are wasted, Niche market provider couldn't display any